dgtlmoon/lemonade-fresh/README.md

 `image:` is set by `HOSTED_IMAGE` env var

+Once it is paid, the server will send the coin balance onto an another address, which should NOT be on the server

 ## Testing/Development

 - I like the [Electrum client](https://electrum.org/), start it in _testnet_ mode, `electrum --testnet`